Input

 OS Grid numeric format is 4 to 6 digits each for Eastings and Northings (7 for Northings in north of Scotland).
 You will be warned about low resolution if you use only 4 or 5.
 Traditional format is 2 letters followed by 3 to 5 digits each.
 Use a space to separate Eastings & Northings.

 This program can use location services provided by your browser to populate the boxes.
 If you are asked to permit the web page to use your location you should, of course, allow it to do so.
-You should also use the https protocol instead of http, though the program will attempt to redirect you should you use http.
+You should also use the https protocol instead of http, though the program will attempt to redirect automatically you should you use http.

 Location services on mobile browsers vary significantly in their behaviour.
 Some may return a low accuracy fix if a high accuracy fix is not available, even if high accuracy is requested.
 The reported accuracy is therefore displayed.
 If you enter co-ordinates manually, the accuracy is shown as 0 metres.